 Black Suburbia Privilege must end.
 The suburbia privilege needs to be accessible to everyone.
 That includes Islanders, Latinos, Asians, or any other person of color.
 Better yet, let’s equal the playing field and breakdown the barriers of poverty all around.

 I want my children to see differences and embrace them.
 For my girls, I don’t want them to be teased because they have beautiful, kinky, curly hair.
 I don’t want my son’s cool smooth curled head to be petted like an animal at the zoo.
 I want all my kids to see role models of their skin complexion in the school ranks, shop at an African boutique or restaurant, and celebrate their heritage more than just one month a year.
 More importantly, I don’t want them to feel like they don’t have anyone to understand their issues.

 I do believe Vancouver wants to do better, but they haven’t shown it yet.
 I pray that Vancouver’s leaders see the Black (and other people of color) Suburbia Privilege needs to end.

 I’m not pointing any fingers.
 We all have to help.
-Therefore, I look forward to see the leaders of my era to arise to the challenge and make these changes happen.
+Therefore, I look forward to seeing the leaders of my era rise to the challenge and make these changes happen.

 Nathan A. Webster, MBA